Task Dependencies: The Secret to Delivering On Time

 • Verify attendance data: Double-check logged work hours, approved leave, and overtime entries.

-• Audit changes in pay structure: Include bonuses, commissions, or pay raises and validate them before final processing.
+• Audit changes in pay structure, including bonuses, commissions, and pay raises, and validate them before final processing.

 • Confirm deductions: Ensure that benefits, insurance, and loan deductions are accurate and approved.